Overseas medical and hospital expenses

 Upgrade your cover

-For an additional premium, you can customise your Comprehensive travel insurance policy by adding one or more of the following optional extras to your policy:
+For an additional premium, you can customise your Last Minute travel insurance policy by adding one or both of the following optional extras to your policy:

 Halve your excess from the standard $200 to $100; or choose to have no excess.